bubanjan/real-estate-solution/README.md

 - ✅ Client-side navigation using React Router
 - ✅ Real-time validation and error messages in form fields
 - ✅ Handles JWT login via HttpOnly cookies (secure session management)
-- ✅ Images upload with check of size and file type, in create and edit modal (not totally finished)
+- ✅ Images upload with check of size and file type, in create and edit modal
 - ✅ Images are visible as image gallery in estate detail view

 ---